MutiatOba/tech221_virtulisation/README.md

+## Virtualisation

-### 4 pillars of devops
+### 4 pillars of DevOps
+The four main pillars of DevOps:

-1. cost: this is often ovelooked.
+1. Cost: this is often ovelooked.
 It is best to make sure that the company is being as efficient as possible in its tech dealings.
 For example, not over provisioning servers when it isnt required.

-2. flexibilty: it's easy to get locked in to a specific product.
+2. Flexibilty: it's easy to get locked in to a specific product.
 This is known as 'vendor lock-in'.
 This makes it harder to keep up with industry changes.
 Everything the company uses should be easily changed or updated as the business needs change.

-3. ease of use: make things as easy as possible for other to do their jobs.
-People wont used the tools provided it they aren't easy to use.
+3. Ease of use: make things as easy as possible for other to do their jobs.
+People won't used the tools provided it they aren't easy to use.
 If they don't use our tools then there will be delays.

-4. robustness: we need as close to 100% uptime of company services as possible.
+4. Robustness: we need as close to 100% uptime of company services as possible.
 We as devops engineers are responsible for this.

 <img width="575" alt="image" src="https://user-images.githubusercontent.com/118978642/232737052-e33159fc-2988-411f-ab84-809bea4edeb8.png">

+### Monolith Architecture

-Monolith architecture - entire architeture on one pysical machine.
+This is where the entire architeture is on one pysical machine.
 It's better to seperate out the architecture into components working seperatley.
 You can split architecture into two pieces which communicate with each other.
 That's how you get a 2 tier application.
 The architecture can be broken down even further into microservices.

 <img width="485" alt="image" src="https://user-images.githubusercontent.com/118978642/232739150-16751849-b428-4449-b242-68e901c0f78b.png">

 ### What is a virtual machine?